Callen-Lorde Community Health Center

 Callen-Lorde Community Health Center is a primary care center located at 356 West 18th Street in New York, New York, with satellite locations in Brooklyn and The Bronx.
-Callen-Lorde also provides comprehensive mental health services at Brooklyn Community Health Center.
+It also provides comprehensive mental health services at Brooklyn Community Health Center.
 Callen-Lorde is dedicated to providing medical health care to the city's LGBTQ population without regard to ability to pay.
 It is named in honor of Michael Callen and Audre Lorde.

 Their facilities offer a variety of services, including dental care, HIV/STD testing and treatment, mental health services, women's health services, transgender hormone therapy, and medical case management support.
 Callen-Lorde is also home to the Health Outreach to Teens (HOTT) program, which serves youth between the ages of 13 and 24 in an on-premises clinic and a fully equipped medical van.
 The Cecilia Occupational Inclusion Network (COIN) Clinic, founded by late transgender icon Cecilia Gentili, is also housed within Callen-Lorde.